redmictian/tablecheck-2020-general-engineering-assignment/README.md

 ## What is it?

+Thank you for taking the time to complete this take-home assignment.
 In this exercise, you'll deploy a Cloudflare Workers project in order to build a linktree-style website.
 If you have any questions, please reach out at any time!

 ## Steps